-OMPL is intended to be efficient, thread safe, easy to use, easily extensible and freely available (visit this project on Bitbucket).
+OMPL is intended to be efficient, thread safe, easy to use, easily extensible and freely available (visit this project on Github).

 - OMPL contains implementations of many sampling-based algorithms such as PRM, RRT, EST, SBL, KPIECE, SyCLOP, and several variants of these planners.
 See available planners for a complete list.